Phillip Schofield: I have been coming to terms with the fact that I am gay

 “My family have held me so close: they have tried to cheer me up, to smother me with kindness and love, despite their own confusion, Yet still I can’t sleep and there have been some very dark moments.”

-“Of course they are worried about Steph, but I know they will scoop us both up.
-My friends are the best, especially Holly, who has been so kind and wise — and who has hugged me as I sobbed on her shoulder.
-At ITV, I couldn’t hope to work with more wonderful, supportive teams.

-“Every day on This Morning, I sit in awe of those we meet who have been brave and open in confronting their truth — so now it’s my turn to share mine.
-This will probably all come as something of a surprise and I understand, but only by facing this, by being honest, can I hope to find peace in my mind and a way forward.”
+He thanked his family for their support and said Steph had been “incredible”, describing her as the “kindest soul I have ever met”.

-He signed off the message: “Please be kind, especially to my family.”
+His message ended with him writing: “Please be kind, especially to my family.
+Phillip”.

 Most Read